"YOU ARE HERE" SIGNS

 The Carlton Reserve is large (roughly 25,000 acres) and does not have a distinctive directional feature (mountain peak or river).
 People do get lost in the park.
 Volunteers have deployed “You Are Here” Signs/Maps at

 12 key locations in the park.
 The locations are where there is a higher probability of people passing by if they become disoriented.
 Signs with maps were placed at these locations some time back, and the plan was deemed good.
 However, some changes in the map and in the quality of the signs was recommended.
 Professionally made signs and updated maps have now been located in the Carlton, and the Friends of Carlton Reserve paid for the professional signs.
-The first 6 signs were located at markers #5, #15, #22, #35, #61 and #67 and more are planned.
+12 signs are currently deployed.
 Attached is a photo of the sign post at marker #67 (the eastern entrance to the park) and of the source map included in that sign.
-The volunteers assist the County in many capacities.
+The volunteers assist the County in many capacities related to recreational opportunities.

 WE CAN NOT CHECK EVERY TRAIL REGULARLY--WHEN WE HAVE INFORMATION, WE WILL POST IT HERE.
-CONTACT US VIA E-MAIL (CarltonFriend@comcast.net) TO OBTAIN TRAIL INFORMATION NOT POSTED HERE OR TO REPORT TRAIL CONDITIONS.
+CONTACT US VIA E-MAIL (Use contact link on right side of this page) TO OBTAIN TRAIL INFORMATION NOT POSTED HERE OR TO REPORT TRAIL CONDITIONS.

 All trails beyond the handicapped access public area are multi-use trails.
 Please be courteous and safe to other trail users.
-Many Backcountry Trails have recent hog damage--this makes bike riding difficult until rains settle the surface.
-Most trails may also double as firebreaks and may have been disced by tractors or otherwise conditioned to expose the soil which may become sandy in places.
+Backcountry Trails may have hog damage--this makes bike riding difficult until rains settle the surface. but recent eradication programs are making good progress over years past.
+Most trails may also double as firebreaks and may have been disced by tractors or otherwise conditioned to expose the soil that may become sandy in places.
 Be alert to regular prescribed burns.
 Stay clear of burn personnel and equipment.
 Get burn schedule at Sarasota call center: 861 5000.
+We usually do not get notices until the morning of a burn--check our FaceBook site: https://www.facebook.com/CarltonReserve

-Use the map link (below) to download the current trail map but be advised that trail conditions change daily with rains, hog rooting, wild and controlled fires, timber thinning, water facility construction, and powerline maintenance.
+Use the map link (below) to download the current trail map but be advised that trail conditions change daily with rains, hog rooting, wild and controlled fires, timber thinning, water utility maintenance, and powerline maintenance.

 Problem Areas and Changes

-Rocky Ford Trail has been abandoned.
+Rocky Ford Trail has two wetlands on the west end which are frequently wet.
 Use the cutover at 54 through the Homestead Campsite at 55 to access Rocky Ford.
 Trail may be flooded seasonally west of new pumping station between 12 and 53.
-57 to 56 is no longer mowed or maintained.
+The trail from 57 to 56 is no longer mowed or maintained.

 Vicker’s Head Trail is frequently wet or flooded in places north from 19.